 For the 2015 calendar year, the latest revised data for State Gross Domestic Product (GDP) showed Florida with real growth of 4.0%, moving Florida above the national average (indicating 2.4% in 2015) for the third year in a row.
-In the second quarter of 2016, Florida grew 2.3% at an annual rate, ranking it 7th in the country.
+In the third quarter of 2016, Florida grew 3.6% at an annual rate, ranking it 29th in the country, a notable drop in rank from the second quarter.